setms/book/docs/engineering-process/analysis.md

 - **Incremental** -- Each stage of the process refines work from earlier stages and/or adds information.
   This acknowledges that software development is collaborative knowledge work.

-Let's look at knowledge and how knowledge workers collaborate in more detail.
+Let's look at knowledge and how knowledge workers collaborate in more detail and then apply that to software development.

 ## Knowledge